TeonLucas/tictactoe/README.md

 ### Browser Metrics
 * Default PageView and Browser interaction events from the SPA
-* A custom attribute to identify each game "session"
+* A custom attribute _gameId_ to denote each game "session"

-The game session was needed to create a funnel revealing the user journey.
-We were interested in how involved the user was, as follows:
+The game session was added so we could make a funnel for the user journey.
+Let's say we want to know how engaging the site was in terms of the following stages:
 1. Land on home page
 2. Start game
 3. Win game